redox-os/book/src/ch02-05-building-redox.md

 ## Supported Distros and Podman Build

-The build process for the current release (0.8.0) is tested on Pop!_OS/Ubuntu/Debian.
-There is partial support for native build on several other distros, but the recommended build environment for other distros is our [Podman Build](./ch02-08-podman-build.html).
+This build process for the current release (0.8.0) is for Pop!_OS/Ubuntu/Debian.
+The recommended build environment for other distros is our [Podman Build](./ch02-08-podman-build.html).
+Please follow those instructions instead.
+There is partial support for non-Debian distros in `bootstrap.sh`, but it is not maintained.

 ## Preparing the Build